dream-aim-deliver/planckster-docs/docs/concepts/scrapers.md

     -   `scraper_api_key`: API key for the scraper service.
     -   `openai_api_key`: API key for OpenAI services (if needed).

-### How to Configure the Twitter Scraper
+### Twitter Scraper Configuration

-To get started with the Twitter Scraper, follow these steps:
+This is how the Telegram Scraper is set up in Python:

-1.  **Install Required Libraries**: Make sure you have the necessary libraries installed.
-Depending on your implementation, you might need libraries such as `tweepy` or other HTTP clients.
+1.  **Install Required Libraries**: Make sure the necessary libraries are installed, such as `tweepy`:

     `pip install tweepy`